 Environmental Impact Statement

-FERC expects to complete the Environmental Impact Statement for the ACP by the end of 2016.
+FERC issued a Final Environmental Impact Statement for the ACP by the on July 21, 2017.

 A Big Blow: Forest Service Issues Draft Decision

 On July 21, 2017, The Forest Service Issued a Draft Decision to Permit the Atlantic Coast Pipeline Project on National Forests in West Virginia and Virginia.
 The draft decision calls for amending the forest plans for the GWNF and Monongahela to exempt the ACP from relevant standards.
 This was a real reversal in direction that was very disappointing.